ladybirdweb/backup-script/README.md

 **To take DB backups**

-- On Linux with the binary client: Change 0 to 1 in /usr/local/etc/urbackup/mariadbdump.conf.
+- On Linux with the binary client: Change 0 to 1, also provide mysql root password in /usr/local/etc/urbackup/mariadbdump.conf.
 Afterwards file backups will include the dump file of the database at urbackup_backup_scripts/mariadbdump.sql and restart the urbackup client.

 - Once the above is done the urbackup will start taking DB backups also.